 ALDERMAN MURT in Payne Park

-Summary: Legacy Trail Payne Park (Alderman MURT) Project will connect Legacy Trail from School Ave terminus across south edge of Payne Park to Alderman St (over behind Sarasota Ford), and thence towards Washington Blvd (301), with a new pedestrian/bike entrance at East Ave.
+Summary: Legacy Trail Payne Park (Alderman MURT) Project to connect Legacy Trail from School Ave terminus across south edge of Payne Park to Alderman St (over behind Sarasota Ford), and thence towards Washington Blvd (301), with a new pedestrian/bike entrance at East Ave.
 The City held a public open house 10/26/23 to present the project and answer questions.
 See City's Alderman MURT page: graphics, reports and documents are posted online.

-Text of CITY notification of residents follows:
+Excerpts from CITY notification of residents abuttors:

 February 2025